btroncone/store/README.md

 #### Middleware
 The middleware APIs have been removed.
 There are no plans to reintroduce these APIs and there is not a straightforward upgrade process if you rely on middleware.

 Some popular middleware libraries have already been upgraded.
 If you were using [store-saga](https://github.com/CodeSequence/store-saga), checkout [@ngrx/effects](https://github.com/ngrx/effects).
-If you were using [ngrx-store-logger](https://github.com/btroncone/ngrx-store-logger), it has been reimplemented using a meta reducer.
+If you were using [ngrx-store-logger](https://github.com/btroncone/ngrx-store-logger), it has been reimplemented as a [meta reducer](https://gist.github.com/btroncone/a6e4347326749f938510#implementing-a-meta-reducer).

 #### getState(), getValue(), and value
 The APIs for synchronously pulling the most recent state value out of Store have been removed.
 Instead, you can _always_ rely on `subscribe()` running synchronously if you _have_ to get the state value: